GeekGamerJourno/natural-closet-master/_products/kate-top.md

 Gentle frill on the sleeve provides good arm/underarm coverage whilst having plenty of room if you have a larger upper arm.

 If you have a tummy this top is also suited to you, as it disguise's it beautifully with the gentle frill.
-The back is slightly longer which as we know gives a sliming side on veiw.&nbsp;
+The back is slightly longer which as we know gives a slimming side on view.&nbsp;

 Wonderful plus size top.

+&nbsp;

 **Please Note:**